 The ESXi host integrates with block-based storage and performs these tasks:

-The host can recognize underlying thin-provisioned LUNs and monitor their space usage to avoid running out of physical space.
-As your VMFS datastore grows or if you use Storage vMotion to migrate virtual machines to a thin-provisioned LUN, the host communicates with the LUN and warns you about breaches in physical space and about out-of-space conditions.
+The host can recognize underlying thin-provisioned LUNs and monitor their space use to avoid running out of physical space.
+The LUN space might change if, for example, your VMFS datastore expands or if you use Storage vMotion to migrate virtual machines to the thin-provisioned LUN.
+The host warns you about breaches in physical LUN space and about out-of-space conditions.

-The host can automatically issue the T10 unmap command from VMFS6 and VM guest operating systems to reclaim unused space from the array.
-VMFS5 supports manual space reclamation.
+The host can run the automatic T10 unmap command from VMFS6 and VM guest operating systems to reclaim unused space from the array.
+VMFS5 supports a manual space reclamation method.

 ESXi does not support enabling and disabling of thin provisioning on a storage device.

 To use the thin provisioning reporting and space reclamation features, follow these requirements:

 Use an appropriate ESXi version.

 Table 1.
 ESXi Versions and Thin Provisioning Support

 Supported thin provisioning components